sineadmcl13/ocpjp-8-upgrade-exam-prep/notes.md

 - **`Files.walk(...)`**

-Returns a `Stream` that is lazily populated with `Path` by walkign the file tree rooted at a given starting file.
+Returns a `Stream` that is lazily populated with `Path` by walking the file tree rooted at a given starting file.
 The file tree is traversed depth-first, the elements in the stream are `Path` objects that are obtained as if by resolving the relative path against start.

 ```java
     public static Stream<Path> walk(Path start,